i3uex/education_drop_clustering/README.md

 ## Running the Pipeline

-To execute the full project pipeline with DVC, run:
+To execute the phases: Fetch data, ETL and Feature Engineering with DVC, run:

 ```bash
  dvc repro
 ```

+The analysis and modelling phase has been implemented using Jupyer notebooks and .R files.

 This will sequentially perform: